DaneWeber/presentations/UndercoverScrumMaster/UndercoverScrumMaster.md

 ### Messy tests

-* mocking helps run tests more quickly (good) and with a narrower focus (also good)
+* test doubles (mocks) helps run tests more quickly (good) and with a narrower focus (also good)
-* mocking requires knowing about how remote parts of the application work
+* test doubles requires knowing about how remote parts of the application work
-* figuring out the required mocks for poorly tested existing code is a royal pain
+* figuring out the required test doubles for poorly-tested existing code is a royal pain
 * poorly tested code discourages new tests

 ---